found a new home!

 I am already neutered and good with dogs.

-Naldo is currently living in a foster home with Katey A. and his brothers Nyle and Newton.
-He has being called “Roddy” in his foster home and knows his name.
+Newton is currently living in a foster home with Katey A. and his brothers Nyle and Naldo.
+He is being called “Greg” in his foster home and knows his name.
 He is socializing with other people and other animals.
 He gets along great with the two large resident dogs and tries to play with the resident cats.
-Two of the cats run from him and one will play with him.
-Naldo is crate trained and he is working on house-training.
-Naldo and his brothers share a crate when their foster parents are not home and sleep in their crate at night.
+Newton is crate trained and he is working on house-training.
+Newton and his brothers share a crate when their foster parents are not home and sleep in their crate at night.
 At night they go in their crate quietly and are let out to go potty once during the night.
-He is a very smart boy and is learning basic commands.
+He is a smart boy and is learning basic commands.
 The resident dogs are helping him learn good doggy behaviors too.
 He is an energetic, curious, and playful pup.
 He loves playing with all the doggy toys and wrestling with his brothers.
-He likes running after tennis balls and then running off with them with his brothers in pursuit.
+He is becoming quite the retriever and loves chasing down tennis balls and bringing them back to his foster parents.
 Newton loves running around outside and running under the trees and bushes.
 He sure loves to play, but also loves cuddling and taking lots of naps!

-Naldo is full of energy and will need regular exercise/playtime.
+Newton is a ball of energy and will need regular exercise/playtime.
 He would be a great addition to a family that will include him in their activities!
-Naldo loves playing outside and would prefer a home with a good-sized, fenced yard to keep him safe.
-He is sure to bring fun, excitement, and love to your life!
+Newton loves playing outside and exploring every chance he gets.
+He would prefer a home with a good-sized, fenced yard to keep him safe.
+Newton is sure to bring fun, excitement, and love to your life!
 If he sounds like a good match, please ask about him today!

 ****His adoption fee is $325.****